-Even— indeed especially, in some instances— in government-bond portfolios, managers often reach for yield through use of leverage or derivatives.
+Even in government-bond portfolios, managers often reach for yield through use of leverage or derivatives.
 While our prospectus permits us to purchase up to 20% non-government bonds (of any stripe), we don’t.
 It’s a simple, straightforward, clean approach designed to keep volatility and price movement in check.

 As has always been the case, government bond portfolios are best viewed as part of an investor’s overall asset allocation, where relative safety of principal, reduced volatility, and low correlation with equities is desired.

 Laddering involves building a portfolio of staggered maturities so that a portion will mature each year.
 Money from maturing bonds provides an organic source of cash flow, and is typically reinvested in longer-maturity bonds within the range of the ladder.
-In the case of Limited Term U.S. Government, the ladder ranges from zero to 10 years.
+In the case of Limited Term U.S. Government Fund, the ladder ranges from zero to 10 years.

 2012 – The firm ranked #1 out of 41 eligible firms in Lipper Inc.'s fixed income large firm universe for the three-year period ended 11/30/11.